 Whether it is 2018 or 2019, the general beat, that these times follow, is ease of use.
-No matter on what device or interface you deliver a digital experience, it has to be flawless.
+No matter on what device or interface you deliver digital experience, it has to be flawless.

 Any UX design feature that causes confusion or increases the time of comprehension for the user needs to put out of the way.
 It is in this context that the shift from the hamburger menu to tab-based menu, it makes perfect sense.

-Features like long registration procedures instead of one-tap sign up/login; setting multiple passwords for multiple actions instead of captcha or verification codes; using the same design for desktop and mobile versions of the website instead of crafting suitable design for each, are just some of the common mistakes that pull your digital experiences down.
+Features like long registration procedures instead of one-tap sign up/login; setting multiple passwords for multiple actions instead of captcha or verification codes; using the same design for desktop and mobile versions of the website instead of crafting a suitable design for each, are just some of the common mistakes that pull your digital experiences down.